huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 causes the connection to retain a very low pacing rate for a long time.
 In real time applications, this could mean using a much lower video definition than actual bandwidth permits.

-## Wi-Fi suspension
+## Wi-Fi suspension {#suspension}

+We observed that Wi-Fi networks often go into "suspension" for brief intervals (see {{Wi-Fi-Suspension-Blog}}, typically of 100 to 200ms.
+During the transmission, the Wi-Fi radio appears to be turned off, or maybe switched to a different channel.
+Packets sent by the application during the interval are kept in a queue for the Wi-Fi driver.
+Packets sent by remote nodes are at the Wi-Fi router.
+After the suspension, queued packets are sent.
+There is generally no packet loss, merely an added delay.
+We have observed this behavior on multiple Wi-Fi networks, using different brands of Wi-Fi equipment and different operating systems.
+We can speculate about the cause of the suspension, such as exploring alternative Wi-Fi channels or saving energy.

+When Wi-Fi suspension happens, the sender, using BBR, keeps sending at the computed pacing rate as long as the congestion window allows -- these packets will be queued.
-The current behavior is that the sender, using BBR, detects the Wi-Fi suspension about 1 RTT after it happens, at which point it stops polling for new data.
-Then, maybe 60 to 100ms later depending on conditions, it starts receiving ACK from the peer that were queued at the router during the suspension.
-Picoquic and BBR refresh the congestion parameters, and start polling the application.
-The queued data will be sent in order of priority, ending with the 1080p frames.
+The suspension often lasts longer than 1 PTO, at which point no new data will be sent but some queued packets maybe repeated.
+Then, at the end of the suspension, the sender starts receiving ACK from the peer that were queued at the router.
+BBR refreshes the congestion parameters, and start polling the application.
+New data will be sent in order of priority, ending with the 1080p frames.

 We can describe this process as a succession of phases: